 Anti-lock brakes prevent lockup from occurring.
 Most modern cars have ABS installed, and it should prevent your vehicle’s brakes from locking when stopping suddenly.

 Car handling is how responsive and accurate the steering of your vehicle is.
 When you are driving, if the vehicle goes exactly where you steered it to go, then the car handling is good.
 However, if you must continually adjust the steering wheel as you drive, the car handling is generally classified as bad.

 Front and rear wheel drive

-Front wheel drive is a feature in which the power is sent to the front wheels of a vehicle.
-The front wheels enable the vehicle to move forwards or backwards due to having the vehicle’s power.
-Most cars bought today have front wheel drive.
-In contrast, rear wheel drive vehicles receive their power in the rear wheels.
-These vehicles are more expensive than front wheel drive automobiles.
-However, rear wheel drive vehicles allow for better handling.
+Front-wheel drive is a feature in which the power is sent to the front wheels of a vehicle.
+The front wheels enable the vehicle to move forwards or backward due to having the vehicle’s power.
+Most cars bought today have front-wheel drive.
+In contrast, rear-wheel drive vehicles receive their power in the rear wheels.
+These vehicles are more expensive than front-wheel drive automobiles.
+However, rear-wheel drive vehicles allow for better handling.

 Fuel-injection system (FIS)

 The FIS is a computerized system that takes the vehicle’s fuel and mixes it with air.
 The mixture then passes into the engine where it combusts.